cirosantilli/cirosantilli.github.io/interests.md

 - improve the world
 - provide for my loved ones

+While I can speak [a few languages](/self-evaluation#natural-languages), I strongly prefer to produce content (code, documentation) in English, since it is more productive to the world as a whole.
+I don't mind speaking other languages at the office however.

 #Why I am interested in those things

 I am bewildered by the beauty of mathematics, science and engineering.